Getting Started on Android

 locationProvider.setSimulatedRoute(route)

-Using the NavigationMapView
+Using the DynamicallyOrientingNavigationView

-// See https://stadiamaps.github.io/ferrostar/vendors.html for some vendors.
+// See https://stadiamaps.github.io/ferrostar/vendors.html for additional vendors

 styleUrl =